 Do not take aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn) unless your provider tells you to.
 These medicines may increase bleeding.

-You will have staples or suture in the wound.
+You will have staples or sutures in the wound.
 You may also have mild redness and swelling for the first couple of weeks after surgery.

 You may have a drain in your neck when you leave the hospital.
-The provider will tell you how to care for it.
+Your provider will tell you how to care for it.

 Healing time will depend on how much tissue was removed.